ken-okabe/ken-okabe.github.io/_site-en/0-book/unit-6/section-4/3-list-aggregation.md

-# Chapter 3: Aggregating Lists of Timelines
+# Aggregating Lists of Timelines

 In the previous chapter, we established `TL.And` and `TL.Or` as robust, Monoid-based combinators for merging the state of *two* `Timeline<bool>` instances.
 However, many real-world scenarios involve checking conditions across an entire collection of timelines.